Acute myeloid leukemia

 About acute myeloid leukemia (AML)

-Acute myeloid leukemia (AML) is one type of leukemia, and "acute" means that this type can progress quickly.
-Leukemia is a cancer of the white blood cells (leukocytes), and AML is a cancer of a certain type of white blood cell.
+Acute myeloid leukemia (AML) is one type of leukemia.
+"Acute" means that this type can progress quickly.
+Leukemia is a cancer of the white blood cells (leukocytes).
+AML is a cancer of a certain type of white blood cell.
 There are about a dozen different types of AML.
 These distinctions are important for treatment decisions and prognoses.

 What are the risk factors for AML?